Vitamin D

 Why is Vitamin D included in the Inflammation and Metabolic axes?

-Evidence has shown that low concentrations of Vitamin D are associated with increased levels of inflammatory markers [1], and an increased risk of Metabolic Syndrome [2].
+Evidence has shown that low concentrations of Vitamin D are associated with increased levels of inflammatory markers and an increased risk of Metabolic Syndrome.
 Metabolic syndrome is a cluster of conditions that occur together, increasing your risk of heart disease, stroke, and type 2 diabetes.

 How can I better understand my results?

-• suboptimal: 20-30 ng/mL
+• Insufficient: 20-30 ng/mL

-• optimal: 30-50 ng/mL
+• Sufficient: 30-50 ng/mL

 Where can I learn more?

-Read the National Health Service (UK) Vitamin D Review
+National Institutes of Health - Vitamin D